AndyShiue/Ende-readme/README.md

     (List::cons(head, tail)) => head#append(concat(tail))
 ```

-You can see that when you put an argument inside the instance mode, the fields of it are automatically brought into scope without the quotation marks (except those using weird characters that would be invalid variables in the syntax); it's just a syntax sugar.
+You can see that when you put an argument inside the instance mode, the fields of it are automatically brought into scope without the quotation marks (except those using weird characters that would be invalid identifiers in the syntax); it's just a syntax sugar.

 When you write `concat(list)`, the compiler automatically chooses the right `impl` of `Monoid`; if there are 0 or more than 1 choices, the compiler generates an error.
 Nonetheless, you can explicitly provide a specific `impl`, delimiting which in `[()]`: